Bajger/AdventOfCode/README.md

 My own implemented solutions using [Pharo](https://pharo.org) Smalltalk for [Advent of Code](https://adventofcode.com) coding challenge.

 ## How to load
-You can load this project into [stable Pharo 9.0](https://pharo.org/download) (P8 tested as well) image using:
+You can load this project into [Pharo 12.0](https://pharo.org/download) (older versions might work as well) image using:
 ```
 Metacello new
 	repository: 'github://Bajger/AdventOfCode/src';